 - Public demonstrations, such as a march, rally, or parade.

 Have there been any updates to the sensitive locations memos?

-While the memos have not been revised, ICE and CBP have published additional information on this policy via their Frequently Asked Questions (FAQ) pages.
+Yes.
+On January 10, 2018, ICE issued a memo titled, “Civil Immigration Enforcement Actions Inside Courthouses,” to clarify ICE’s policy regarding apprehensions at courthouses.3 Additionally, ICE and CBP have published additional information on their sensitive locations policies via their Frequently Asked Questions (FAQ) pages.
 The ICE FAQ page can be found here, and the CBP FAQ page can be found here.